Depreciation Schedule – Free Template

 Our free Excel depreciation template is simple to use and will help keep track of depreciation for the useful life of the asset.

-- In the green box, enter the current year in format yyyy, 2024 is entered, but if it is a later or earlier year, change it.
+• In the green box, enter the current year in the format yyyy, 2024 is entered, but if it is a later or earlier year, change it.

-- Enter the assets useful life you wish to depreciate the asset for, e.g. computer over three years, furniture over five years
+• Enter the asset’s useful life you wish to depreciate the asset for, e.g., a computer over three years, furniture over five years

 When all the information is posted, the figures will calculate the annual depreciation amount for each year; this can then be entered into the business accounts.

 The template runs for ten years, and the final column will show the figure for the remaining depreciation to carry forward.
-It will then need to be recorded in a new spreadsheet.
+You will then need to record it in a new spreadsheet.

-If you do not have Excel, the spreadsheet will also work with Google Sheets and some of the free versions of Office in the Microsoft store.
-We have tested the spreadsheet with Neat Office, and works.
+If you do not have Excel, the spreadsheet will also work with Google Sheets and some of the free versions of Office in the Microsoft Store.

 Fixed Asset Depreciation Schedule Example

 Our example below shows three assets that were purchased in 2020.
 They are all depreciated using the straight-line method.
-The computer and printer depreciated over 3 years and the desk for 5 years.
+The computer and printer are depreciated over 3 years, and the desk over 5 years.

 The amounts to post to the accounts are as follows: